adarsh27april/e-commerce/process.md

    module.exports = router;
    ```

-7. then import the router in `app.js` and use it like this
+7. Then import the router in `app.js` and use it like this

    ```js
    // Route imports